 - Sitting is Linked to Earlier Death: Studies have shown the more sedentary you are, the more likely you are to die an earlier death from various reasons.
-Many studies have shows that the most sedentary people have 22-49% greater risk of earlier death.
+Many studies have shown that the most sedentary people have 22-49% greater risk of earlier death.

 At this point you might be kind of worried because you catch yourself sitting quite often.
 I know many people who have cubicle positions where they are expected to sit and stare at a computer screen for 8 hours a day.
-Well, just because you have this kind of job doesn't mean you are destined get a disease and die an early death.
-There are ways to combat sitting for long periods of times.
+Well, just because you have this kind of job doesn’t mean you are destined to get a disease and die an early death.
+There are ways to combat sitting for long periods of time.

 - Stretch Often: When you are sitting at your desk make sure that you are continually stretching out your legs and your arms to keep the blood flowing.